Fall 2024 Capacity Building Grants Cycle

 • Have demonstrated availability and readiness of dedicated leadership, staff, and resources to successfully deliver this effort.

-Previous SRE grant applicants are eligible for this funding, provided they meet the other criteria.
+Previous SRE grant applicants were eligible for this funding, provided they met the other criteria.

 Grantseekers' Workshop